mlinderm/npsv/README.md

     --DEL-n 50
 ```

 If the Picard metrics are not available, the `preprocess` sub-command can compute the necessary metrics directly, e.g. with the following command.
-Note that since this BAM file only includes reads in a small region on chromosome 12, the results for this example command will not be meaningful.
+Note that since this example BAM file only includes reads in a small region on chromosome 12, the results for this example command will not be meaningful.

 ```
 npsvg preprocess \